parthavshergill/open_rlm/rlm/README.md

 I've provided a basic, minimal implementation of a recursive language model (RLM) with a REPL environment for OpenAI clients.
 Like the blogpost, we only implement recursive sub-calls with `depth=1` inside the RLM environment.
 Enabling further depths is as simple as replacing the `Sub_RLM` class with the `RLM_REPL` class, but you may need to finagle the `exec`-based REPL environments to work better here (because now your sub-RLMs have their own REPL environments!).

 In this stripped implementation, we exclude a lot of the logging, cost tracking, prompting, and REPL execution details of the experiments run in the blogpost.
-It's relatively easy to modify build on top of this gist to reproduce those results, but it's harder to go from that codebase to supporting any new functionality.
+It's relatively easy to modify and build on top of this code to reproduce those results, but it's currently harder to go from my full codebase to supporting any new functionality.

 ## Basic Example
 We have all the basic dependencies in `requirements.txt`, although none are really necessary if you change your implementation (`openai` for LM API calls, `dotenv` for .env loading, and `rich` for logging).